 Although the best way to explore Italy is by renting a car, no matter where you go!

 No matter when you visit, Lake Garda constantly has festivals and events for you to experience.
 As the last of spring sheds its chill, June welcomes back sporting events and outdoor entertainment.

 The Chiaretto Wine Festival is a must-do if you find yourself in Lake Garda during June.
 People from all over flock to celebrate and taste the very reason why Bardolino is known as the wine capital of this region.
 Aside from the rose wine, you can also enjoy food, live music and a charming afternoon walking along the water’s edge.
 Plus the atmosphere is family-friendly!

 If you love jazz, then you have to make a special trip to the northern region of Lake Garda for the tradition of the Garda Jazz Festival.
-This event has been closing the curtain on June for over a decade, and every year it just gets more and more popular with both locals and tourists.
+This event has been closing the curtain at the beginning of August for over a decade, and every year it just gets more and more popular with both locals and tourists.
 At the Garda Jazz Festival, you won’t only hear some of the best jazz musicians in the world perform, but you will also get to take it all in from some of the most beautiful and historic venues situated in this lake oasis

 In nearby Verona, the Arena di Verona Festival welcomes those who want to appreciate the rich history, culture and music.
 This opera festival plays all summer in an ancient Roman amphitheatre where you can take in the rhythm and songs as the sun sets over the city of Verona.
 Festivities kick off in the middle of June.